|The I Like Fun Album Cover:|

 The post-apocalyptic imagery of my personal favorite "When the Lights Come On" makes you wonder if one of the Johns was stuck in one of the hurricanes of 2017.
 (Or maybe that's just what I think because listening to it reminds me of when I was stuck in the hurricane.
 I don't know, we're all just projecting.)

-The song could also function as close-reading of nuclear fears.
-But then again, like every other TMBG song, it might just be a satire of my own outsized fears.
+The song could also function as close reading of nuclear fears.
+Then again, like every other TMBG song, it might just be an accidental satire of my own outsized fears.
 A snapshot from a moment in time we'll fondly recall ten years from now.
 Sort of how our parents talk of walking away unscathed from the Cuban missile crisis, the writer writes to herself hopefully.

 Plus, there's this lyric: "The toothpaste won't go back in the bottle now that it's granted our wish and we will never be rid of McAfferty's Bib."
 I just really love it.

 As usual, this They Might Be Giants album is really a Rorschach.
-(Okay, Audrey, is it an astrolabe or a Rorschach?
-You know what you are?
-You are a windbag.)
 You hear what you hear as you listen.
-So it probably says more about my anxiety that I've identified patterns of terror and time.
+It probably says more about my anxiety that I've identified patterns of terror and time.
 However subjective the meaning, the delivery of the message is pleasant and specific.
 I Like Fun is a soothing audible balm for an uncertain era.

 I feel like we should Pink Floyd this album.
 Let's mute our televisions and synch it up with Dr. Strangelove and see what happens.